- Clinical science

 Epidemiological data refers to the US, unless otherwise specified.

-IBS is defined as a functional gastrointestinal disorder without a specific organic cause.
-The underlying pathophysiology of IBS is not yet fully understood.
-The following pathophysiological hypotheses describe the most common findings associated with IBS, though these may not be present in every case.
+IBS is a functional gastrointestinal disorder without a specific organic cause.
+The pathophysiological processes leading to IBS are multifaceted and not yet fully understood.
+The most common findings associated with IBS are:

 - Altered gastrointestinal motility